AirGateway/airgateway-web/_posts/2017-03-31-airgateway-and-sita-to-partner-building-ndc-products-for-the-airline-industry.md

 author: Admin
 published: true
 img: AirGateway-SITA-logos.png
+img_2x: AirGateway-SITA-logos@2x.png
 category: Agreements
 layout: post
-entry: We are really glad to announce our partnership with SITA, one of the most relevant IT companies in the airline industry.
+entry: We are really glad to announce our partnership with SITA, one of the most relevant IT companies in the airline industry
 ---
 {:refdef: class="centered"}
 ![Take out](/img/posts/AirGateway-SITA-logos.png){:class="img-responsive"}